 Increased risk of infections

 Of course, all of these symptoms could be due to a number of factors.
-But if you experience any of them regularly, hydrating your body could be an easy way to relieve them.
+If you experience any of them regularly though then it's important to start paying close attention to your hydration.

-There's more to keeping the body hydrated than just water.
-Another key player is electrolyte balance.
+As well as drinking enough water, another key factor is electrolyte balance.
 In particular, potassium and sodium play a role in balancing the hydration of the body.

 Many people know that excess sodium can lead to water retention.
 This is because sodium holds water in the body.
 But at the same time, too little sodium means that the body cannot hold onto water.
 Instead, it just passes straight through to the kidneys.

 For optimal electrolyte balance, it's best to balance your sodium intake by:

 Eliminating as many sources of processed sodium as possible.
 This means processed foods, takeaway foods and very salty foods like soy sauce.

 Including sodium in a more natural form, such as sea salt.
 Many people who eat only whole-foods can become deficient in sodium, especially with regular exercise.
 Minimally processed salts such as sea salt or Himalayan salt have a balance of minerals.